orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---
 Different locations have different normalizers : basically what I'm representing my thing as.

+// If a method doesn't exist on the variable, but it is castable to something which does define that method, say boolean and &/|.
+Converting it to that value and calling that method should be possible.

 // Superposed values hold their origin.
 (Carry which caller effected it)
 //   -> The result should be refinable, "now I know it's true, so what's the result".